arv100kri/Cognitive-Services/Content/en-us/Computer-vision/Domain-specificModels.md

 #Develop with Domain-Specific Models

-In addition to tagging and top-level categorization, Vision API also supports specialized (or domain-specific) information.
+In addition to tagging and top-level categorization, Computer Vision API also supports specialized (or domain-specific) information.
 Specialized information can be implemented as a standalone method or in combination with the high level categorization.
 It functions as a means to further refine the 86-category taxonomy through the addition of domain-specific models.

 Currently, the only specialized information supported is celebrity recognition, and it is essentially a domain-specific refinement for the people_ and people_group categories.